greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpexpand.html.md

 -   If you specify a hostname, the resolution of the hostname to an IP address should be done locally for security.
 For example, you should use entries in a local `/etc/hosts` file to map a hostname to an IP address.
 The resolution of a hostname to an IP address should not be performed by an external service such as a public DNS server.
 You must stop the Greenplum system before you change the mapping of a hostname to a different IP address.
 -   If you specify an IP address, the address should not be changed after the initial configuration.
 When segment mirroring is enabled, replication from the primary to the mirror segment will fail if the IP address changes from the configured value.
 For this reason, you should use a hostname when expanding a Greenplum Database system unless you have a specific requirement to use IP addresses.

 When expanding a Greenplum system, `gpexpand` populates [gp\_segment\_configuration](../../ref_guide/system_catalogs/gp_segment_configuration.html) catalog table with the new segment instance information.
-Greenplum Database uses the `address` value of the `gp_segment_configuration` catalog table when looking up host systems for Greenplum interconnect \(internal\) communication between the coordinator and segment instances and between segment instances, and for other internal communication.
+Greenplum Database uses the `address` value of the `gp_segment_configuration` catalog table when looking up host systems for Greenplum interconnect \(internal\) communication between the master and segment instances and between segment instances, and for other internal communication.

 ## <a id="multi_nic"></a>Using Host Systems with Multiple NICs